Vancouver to introduce fines for businesses that ignore COVID-19 precautions

 "For now, fun can wait," Bromley said.

-As of Saturday, British Columbia had the highest number of confirmed COVID-19 cases in the country and the highest number of deaths from the illness.
+British Columbia has the highest number of COVID-19 cases in the country and the highest number of deaths from the illness.